-6.5 ROCK FALL AND TOPPLE
+6.5 ROCKFALL AND TOPPLE

-Rock falls are the fastest moving mass movement that predominantly occur in mountains where a rock source exists along steep slopes and cliffs greater than 35 degrees.
-Rock falls are a result of a loss of support from beneath the rock mass that can be caused by freeze/thaw action, rainfall, weathering and erosion, and/or strong ground shaking resulting from seismic activity.
-Rock falls result in the collection of rock fall material, referred to as talus, at the base of the slope.
-The presence of talus indicates that a rock fall hazard has occurred and may still be present at the site.
+Rockfalls are the fastest moving mass movement that predominantly occurs in mountains where a rock source exists along steep slopes and cliffs greater than 35 degrees.
+Rockfalls are a result of a loss of support from beneath the rock mass that can be caused by freeze/thaw action, rainfall, weathering and erosion, and/or strong ground shaking resulting from seismic activity.
+Rockfalls result in the collection of rock fall material, referred to as talus, at the base of the slope.
+The presence of talus indicates that a rockfall hazard has occurred and may still be present at the site.

-Based on review of published geologic maps, our stereographic aerial photograph interpretation, our review of the hillshades derived from 2016 0.5 meter LiDAR and our field observations, no rock fall or talus deposits are located within or immediately adjacent to the subject site.
-Boulders and cobbles observed on the subject site as previously stated, were well-rounded to subrounded, partially buried and were not observed to be characteristic of a recent rock fall.
-Sources of rock fall debris were not observed up-slope of the subject site.
-Our field investigation revealed no indications that the subject site has been subjected to previous rock fall.
-Therefore, the rock fall hazard within the subject site is considered low and it is considered unlikely that rock fall will impact the proposed development.
+Based on review of published geologic maps, our stereographic aerial photograph interpretation and our field observations, no rockfall or talus deposits are located within or immediately adjacent to the subject lot.
+Boulders observed within the subject site were well rounded, partially buried and are in our opinion not indicative of recent rockfall events.
+Furthermore, no rockfall sources such as talus deposits or bedrock outcroppings were observed upslope from the subject site.
+Our field investigation revealed no indications that the subject lot has been subjected to previous rockfall.
+Therefore, the rockfall hazard within the subject site is considered low and it is considered unlikely that rockfall will impact the proposed development.
 It is the opinion of GeoStrata that rock fall hazard should not preclude development at the subject site.